 I was leaving Jasper a day early because of an urgent family commitment, so I was happy to spend a few moments observing this ram.
 He laid there resting up on the rocky mountain terrain with his head dropping and then back up again as he jolted himself awake.
 He finally gave in and allowed himself to fall asleep, his ears twitching every now and then, and it was comical to watch because most of us know that feeling all too well.
-He was the last animal I saw before I exited the park, and because I was only hours away from saying goodbye to my beloved dog, best friend and sweet boy, Barney, it felt right this ram was there when he was.
 There was no conflict … no intrusive tour buses … and no crowds.
 Just me observing a beautiful and healthy-looking bighorn ram taking some time to sleep because nature knows best.

 Bighorn sheep rams are spectacular creatures.
 If you ever are able to witness rams fighting and head-butting each other during the annual rut (mating season), it will likely be an experience you will long remember.
 Even crazier is the crushing noise as their heads smash together, which can be heard throughout the park.
 I have witnessed the rut many years ago, but have never been able to photograph it.
 One day, one day.
 Until then, videos and images made by others keeps me entertained.

 Want to know more about bighorn sheep?
 Check out the resources below:

 Being around wildlife is always amazing.
 I can never get enough … even when it is just for a few moments and they are simply snoozing.